A NYS Nonprofit Corporation

 Mission Statement

-OMC, a NYS nonprofit formed in 2013, promotes awareness and understanding of the relationship between Overlook Mountain and the human populations that have encountered it throughout time.
+OMC, a NYS educational nonprofit formed in 2013, promotes awareness and understanding of the relationship between Overlook Mountain and the human populations that have encountered it throughout time.
 OMC creates programs, exhibits and tours to educate, experience and celebrate all aspects of Overlook Mountain and its ecosystems.

-Overlook Mountain Center 2020 Program Schedule
+Overlook Mountain Center 2024 Program Schedule

 Sun.
-12/20 – Winter Solstice Sunrise Celebration at Lewis Hollow
+12/22 Winter Solstice Sunrise

 For more detailed hiking & workshop info please go to our Programs page